-We will transfer to the five-star Taj Palace Hotel (selected 2019 departures will stay at the five-star Hyatt Regency Hotel) for an overnight stay.
+We will transfer to the five-star Le Meridien Hotel for an overnight stay.
 After time to freshen up, we begin our solo tour with a visit to New Delhi, where we see the Parliament building and the India Gate, as well as some of the more ancient sites of Qutub and the tomb of Humayun.

 This evening we enjoy a pleasant and informal welcome dinner, where you’ll have the opportunity to get to know your tour manager and other like-minded travellers exploring the world on their own.

 After breakfast, we continue our exploration of the city to Old Delhi, where we visit Mahatma Gandhi’s modest memorial, as well as the imposing Red Fort and one of Asia’s largest mosques, Jama Masjid.
-We continue to Agra where we stay at either four-star hotel – the Oberoi Trident or Marriott Courtyard.
+We continue to Agra where we stay at either four-star hotel – the Oberoi Trident.

 An early start this morning will be worth the while when we witness the glorious sun rising over the stunning Taj Mahal.
 As the mist rises above the adjoining Yamuna River, the constantly changing colours of the marble domes further highlight the symmetrical beauty of one of the modern wonders of the world.
 Our tour continues to the huge terracotta-coloured Agra Fort, the headquarters of the Moghul Empire for many years.
 Later this evening, you’ll have the option to return to the Taj Mahal to enjoy the sunset.

 Leaving Agra this morning we continue towards the ancient abandoned city of Fatehpur Sikri, built in 1571, as Emperor Akbar’s imperial capital.
-Although it was mysteriously abandoned just 15 years late it remains in a remarkable state of preservation, with numerous palaces, wide courtyards and beautiful carvings.
+Although it was mysteriously abandoned just 15 years later, it remains in a remarkable state of preservation, with numerus palaces, wide courtyards and beautiful carvings.

-Our hotel for the next two nights is the comfortable family-run three-star Ranthambore Regency.
-Dinner is included this evening.
+Our hotel for the next two nights is the comfortable family-run three-star Ranthambore Regency on full board basis.